BioComputingUP/mocafe/demo/README.rst

 Demo Gallery
 =================
-This Demo Gallery provide some Python scripts where you see how to implment specific Phase Field models step by step using FEniCS and *mocafe*.
+This Demo Gallery provide some Python scripts where you see how to implment specific Phase Field models step by step using FEniCS and Mocafe.

 Also, a brief introduction to the FEniCS platform is provided.